DivzyPivzy/NatroMacro/README.md

 [![][discord-shield]][discord-link]
 [![][roblox-shield]][roblox-link]
 <br>
-An open-source Bee Swarm Simulator macro written in AutoHotkey!<br>
+All credits to the natro macro team!
+This entire port is written in python still a work in progress<br>
 </div>

 <a name="installation"><h2>🛠️ Installation</h2></a>
+This is the real natro macro link

 1. Download `Natro_Macro_v#.#.#.zip` from the [latest release][latest-release-link]
 2. Open `Natro_Macro_v#.#.#` and double-click the folder inside